TensorCruncher/youtube-chatbot/README.md

 * First message can take some time to get a response since the transcript for the video is being fetched and embdedded.
 * Some times APIs and processes can randomly cause absurdly long times for reply (~ 1 minute).
 Just message again (assuming it's not the first message, in which case it just needs about 5s to reply and then usually 1-2s per reply).

+# Drawbacks
+The main issue is around detecting navigation changes in the YouTube single page application.
+The code I had for this worked locally with some exceptions, but after downloading the extension from the chrome webstore, even the number of issues has increased.
+This includes the chat window not refreshing on navigating to a different video.

+TBH, I was too exhausted to go back and change things at this point, especially since it would require submitting a new version to the wbestore.

 # Tech

 ## Frontend: